2018 Slovenian parliamentary election: Campaign

-Hungary's Prime Minister Viktor Orbán, an ally of Janez Janša, came to stump with Janša in mid-May at a rally in Celje, declaring: "If Europe surrenders to mass population movement and immigration, our own Continent will be lost [...]
+Hungary's prime minister Viktor Orbán, an ally of Janez Janša, came to stump with Janša in mid-May at a rally in Celje, declaring: "If Europe surrenders to mass population movement and immigration, our own Continent will be lost [...]
 The aim is to settle among us people who do not belong to our culture, and who will want to live here according to their own religions and customs".
-The Slovenian Democratic Party (SDS) would also run on an anti-immigration platform.
-One of the SDS's posters depicts migrants and refugees behind a stop sign.
+The Slovenian Democratic Party (SDS) also ran on an anti-immigration platform.
+One of the SDS's posters depicted migrants and refugees behind a stop sign.
 In a pre-election debate, a party lawmaker said that "no migrants means a secure Slovenia".
 Hence, a frequent topic of election debates was hate speech, especially due to Janez Janša and other members of SDS, who are frequently involved in discussions which include hate speech, especially on Twitter.
 Lucija Ušaj and Žan Mahnič MP, both SDS and candidates in the elections, were exposed because of their activity on Twitter, where they frequently publish statements that can arguably be recognized as hate speech against homosexuals, migrants, Muslims, or political opponents.